 The term "plurilingualism" comes from the Latin "pluri-" and "-lingue", which literally means "several languages".

 Plurilingualism is the term used to define a person who is able to communicate in several languages (usually three or more).
-For example, a French person who speaks in their mother tongue, and who is also able to speak in English, Spanish and Italian, is plurilingual.
+For example, a French person who speaks in their mother tongue, and who is also able to speak in English, Italian and Spanish, is plurilingual.

 You do not have to be fluent in languages to be called plurilingual, but you should be able to show sufficient linguistic skill to communicate with different interlocutors.